eclipse-iceoryx/iceoryx/doc/website/concepts/qos-policies.md

 ## Publisher and subscriber matching criteria

-If `requiresPublisherHistorySupport` is set, additionally to the matching criteria of server and client, there is there is a third one for publishers and subscribers:
+If `requiresPublisherHistorySupport` is set, additionally to the matching criteria of server and client, there is a third one for publishers and subscribers:

 1. Same `capro::ServiceDescription`
 2. Matching `ConsumerTooSlowPolicy` and `QueueFullPolicy` in `PublisherOptions`/`SubscriberOptions`